7 Affordable Omakase Restaurants To Visit With Your Valentine

 (3) AN Omakase

 An Omakase at Keong Saik Road is a new addition to Singapore’s omakase dining scene, priding themselves in their dedication to sourcing the freshest, most premium ingredients from Japan and around the world.
-Helmed by a creative culinary team with exceptional craftsmanship, diners can look forward to an exquisite omakase menu; two Lunch Omakase Courses from $188 and three Dinner Omakase Courses from $288.
+Helmed by a creative culinary team with exceptional craftsmanship, diners can look forward to an exquisite omakase menu; two Lunch Omakase Courses from $138 and two Dinner Omakase Courses from $188.

-On the lunch menu, choose from Kaze (風) Omakase ($188) and Niji (虹) Omakase ($288).
-Both courses offer a selection of seasonal appetisers, sashimi, and nigiri sushi, showcasing the freshest and most delicious ingredients available.
-Opt for the 10-course Niji course for additional hot dishes such as seasonal hot dish and soup.
+On the lunch omakase menu, choose from Todoroki ($138) and Ibuki ($158).
+Both courses offer a selection of seasonal appetisers, sashimi, hot dishes and nigiri sushi as well as soup and dessert, showcasing the freshest and most delicious ingredients available.

 AN Omakase